redis-rs/redis-rs/CODING_CONVENTIONS.md

 # Coding Conventions

+Be sure to also read the [contribution docs](CONTRIBUTING.md) and [development docs](DEVELOPMENT.md) before working on a pull request.

 ## Redis Commands

 * Don't add new options to existing Redis commands.
 Instead build an `_options` variant with a dedicated type that manages the options.